 - Shift to a medium-dark roast to extend the freshness window.

-- Start the rewarding hobby of home-roasting, so you are always guaranteed of getting fresh coffee in the exact amounts you want.
-Plus you’ll save money.
+- Start the rewarding hobby of home-roasting, so you are guaranteed to get fresh coffee in the exact amounts you want.
+Plus, you’ll save money.
 All you need is a porch and an old popcorn popper.
 (Roasting Coffee in a Popcorn Popper)

 Coffee Storage Options

-Now that we know what not to do with coffee, let us explore the options we have for storing coffee correctly.
+Now that we know what not to do with coffee, let’s explore the options for storing it correctly.

 #1 Cabinet

-The simplest solution is to seal the coffee bag as best as possible and place it in a cabinet.
+The simplest solution is to seal the coffee bag and place it in a cabinet as best as possible.
 It will be away from moisture, light, and heat.

 #2 Jars, Containers

-Phase two is placing the coffee in a jar or some variation of a kitchen container and then storing the container in a dark cabinet (if it is glass).
-I did this variation for many years, especially during periods when I had a lot of different home roasting samples.
+Phase two involves placing the coffee in a jar or other kitchen container and then storing it in a dark cabinet (if it is glass).
+I had used this method for many years, especially when I had many different home-roasting samples.

 #3 Vacuum-Sealed Containers